 Leave of absence for Ph.D. work at Thomas Jefferson University will be granted for up to 4 years.
-Students who are not matriculated into the TJU MD/Ph.D. program, may request a leave of absence to pursue a Ph.D. at an outside university for the Committee's consideration for a leave of up to 4 years.
+Students who are not matriculated into the TJU MD/Ph.D. program may request a leave of absence to pursue a Ph.D. at Jefferson or an outside university for COSP consideration for a leave of up to 4 years.
 Extension to a leave for students completing their Ph.D. will be considered with support from their Ph.D. program.

-Request to Return from a Leave for an MD/PhD
+Request to Return from a Leave for an MD/Ph.D.

 All requests to return to the SKMC curriculum must be received by COSP by the deadline specified in the approval letter.
-Failure to submit a letter to COSP in time to permit COSP to review and approve the return to the SKMC curriculum within six calendar years from the start of the Ph.D. leave of absence may result in an administrative withdrawal.
+Failure to submit a request to return to COSP in time to permit COSP to review and approve the return to the SKMC curriculum within six calendar years from the start of the Ph.D. leave of absence may result in either an administrative withdrawal or an administrative dismissal by COSP, depending on academic standing.
 Also, see Policy on Maximum Time Frame in the Medical Curriculum.